sgudenkauf/oer-personal-distributed-application-lab/pdal/modules/en/level_2_MiddlewareAndApplicationDeployment/2050 Creating Your Own CA and Manually Distributing Certificates.md

 ![SCPCertsDownladCAConsole](./2050attachments/SCPCertsDownloadCAConsole.png)

-You'll be asked if you want to continue the connection, as the host is not recognized.
+Here we are asked if we want to continue the connection because the host is not recognized.
-You must confirm here with `yes`.
-It's possible you might need to type `zes` and **\!Attention\!** what you type won't be displayed.
+We must confirm with `yes`.
 The 3 files are now in the `tmp` directory under `C:`.

 🔹 3.
-Uploading files to the Apache2 container via SFTP.
+Upload files to the Apache2 container via SFTP.

 In WinSCP, open a new SFTP session to the Apache2 container:

-  - Host: `192.168.137.101`
+  * Host: `192.168.137.101`
-  - User: `pdal`
+  * User: `pdal`
-  - Password: `JadeHS20`
+  * Password: `JadeHS20`

 Navigate in the Remote Browser to the destination: